 Code I. Deductions-Royalty income.
-Report deductions allocable to royalties on Schedule E (Form 1040 or 1040-SR), line 19.
+Report deductions allocable to royalties on Schedule E (Form 1040), line 19.
 For this type of expense, enter "From Schedule K-1 (Form 1120-S)."

 These deductions aren't taken into account in figuring your passive activity loss for the year.
 Don't enter them on Form 8582.